 Doc’s levels are centered around item-based puzzles.
 The mad scientist can hold an object in each hand, and combine them (when possible) to yield all manner of odd doohickeys.
 Combine some pipes, duct tape and a dryer, for example, and you have a useful leaf blower.
 Give the man some alcohol and some dirty towels, however, and he creates a Molotov Cocktail.
 By far the most difficult of levels are played as Doc Hawkins, not in the least because the man’s frail and health pickups are rare.

 Never A Dull Moment

 Featuring a grand total of 10 levels, MDK 2 also has the same problem with longevity that the original had.
 Most players can zip through them, though the levels are very cool.
 Whether you’re shooting aliens with Max on the beat of a killer soundtrack or figuring out how to diffuse a bomb with Doc Hawkins, MDK 2 rarely becomes boring.
 If there’s any legitimate criticism to throw around, it’s the fact that the Hawkins levels are too tough when contrasted to the pitifully easy Kurt and Max levels.
-On the technical side I didn’t have any problems on my vintage system, though on a modern computer I had to force Vertical Refresh to ‘Always On’ so as to remove a nasty framerate bug.
+On the technical side I didn’t have any problems on my vintage PC, though on a modern computer I had to force Vertical Refresh to ‘Always On’ to remove a low framerate bug.